vinubhat092/bot/1-nlu.md

 -Can i get in contact with the customer support
 -Do you work in user onboarding?
 -Do you provide service in hospitality
--I want to automate my customer service, do you provide such services
+-I want to automate my customer service, do you provide such services -please provide me a brief information about all your domains -could you help me assist in sales marketing?

-##intent:seek_help
+## intent:seek_help
 -I have a small food delivery business in my region, can you help me with that -could you help me assist in sales marketing?
 -Please let me know what can you do for me?
--I have a small scale business need your help to grow it further -please provide me a brief information about all your domains -How can you help me?
+-I have a small scale business need your help to grow it further -How can you help me?
 -could you help me assist in user onboarding?
 -can you help me?